 - Follow the network of bushwalking trails adjacent to Lake Argyle Resort.
 Inhale the fragrance of the Aussie bush as you keep an eye out for the local wildlife.
 Bonus points if you spot the elusive echidna.

 - Discover the region’s past as you wander through the former home of the pioneering Durack family.
-Transformed into the Durack Homestead Museum at Argyle Downs, you will get an insight into the area’s social history of the 1800s.
+Transformed into the Argyle Homestead Museum, you will get an insight into the area’s social history of the 1800s.